Starting anything new can be challenging when it’s easier stay as you are.

 - Signatures on application forms, suitability statements and compliance documents.

-…with an additional 5 requirements for executive schemes and director pensions;
+…and there an additional 5 requirements for executive schemes and director pensions;

 - Confirmation of employment start date,